Azure/ADX-in-a-Day-Lab1/README.md

 Update policy can transform and move the data from source table from the time it is created.
 It cannot look back at already existing data in source table.
 We will ingest new data into logsraw table and see new data flowing into ingestionLogs table

 ```
-// execute the below commands one after another
+// Note: execute the below commands one after another => Using operationId(output of each command), check the status and execute a new command only after the previous one is completed

 .ingest async into table logsRaw (h'https://logsbenchmark00.blob.core.windows.net/logsbenchmark-onegb/2014/03/08/00/data.csv.gz?sp=rl&st=2022-08-18T00:00:00Z&se=2030-01-01T00:00:00Z&spr=https&sv=2021-06-08&sr=c&sig=5pjOow5An3%2BTs5mZ%2FyosJBPtDvV7%2FXfDO8pLEeeylVc%3D') with (format='csv', creationTime='2014-03-08T00:00:00Z');

 .ingest async into table logsRaw (h'https://logsbenchmark00.blob.core.windows.net/logsbenchmark-onegb/2014/03/08/01/data.csv.gz?sp=rl&st=2022-08-18T00:00:00Z&se=2030-01-01T00:00:00Z&spr=https&sv=2021-06-08&sr=c&sig=5pjOow5An3%2BTs5mZ%2FyosJBPtDvV7%2FXfDO8pLEeeylVc%3D') with (format='csv', creationTime='2014-03-08T01:00:00Z');